We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

-I’ve been a die-hard coffee drinker for years—it flows through my veins—but it was only three months ago that I had my first proper espresso drink.
-For Christmas 2018, I was graciously gifted a Breville Barista Express Espresso Machine that has really lifted my appreciation for coffee and coffee-based drinks.
+I’ve been a die-hard coffee drinker for most of my life—it flows through my veins!—but it was only last year that I had my first proper espresso drink.
+I was graciously gifted a Breville Barista Express Espresso Machine, and this thing has really lifted my appreciation for coffee and coffee-based drinks.

 What Makes Espresso Special?